bitcart/bitcart-docs/deployment/docker.md

 BitcartCC uses docker for deployment.
 This allows us to simplify the installation and make BitcartCC installable in almost any environment.

-Currently BitcartCC runs on 3 architectures: amd64 (most PC and servers), arm32, arm64 (raspberry pi)
+Currently BitcartCC runs on 2 architectures: amd64 (most PC and servers), arm64 (raspberry pi).
+Arm32 is not supported officially anymore.

 Almost every docker deployment starts like that: